icomey8/hasha/README.md

 I heard a lot about FastAPI and wanted to give it a shot, and ended up being a great choice.
 Managing routes and dependencies was straightforward.
 Also used Loguru to write logs for the backend to a single file, and Pytest for unit tests for endpoints and interactions with my database.

 ## Github Actions
 Made a basic workflow to automatically deploy the backend to Render.
-Lifesaver.